NPR news chief announces she's leaving days after Congress kills federal funding

 In an interview last week on NPR's Morning Edition with hosts Michel Martin and Steve Inskeep, Maher said she had not given up hope that public broadcasting could ultimately convince lawmakers on Capitol Hill to restore some federal funding.

-Chapin led the effort to hire a new team of senior editors to review broadcast segments, digital stories and podcasts before their release — both to ensure that the stories were fair and accurate, but also that the balance of stories was proportionate to the news of the day.
+Chapin led the effort to hire a new team of senior editors to review broadcast segments, digital stories and podcasts before their release — to ensure both that the stories were fair and accurate, and also that the balance of stories was proportionate to the news of the day.

 "The best thing we can do is do the best work possible every day," Chapin says now about the debate over bias.
 "We need to hear from all kinds of people — and that is our job.
 And we need to be as clear and transparent as we possibly can, and our audiences can decide how useful we are for them."

-That venture was subsidized by the Corporation for Public Broadcasting, the not-for-profit through which federal funding has been funneled to stations and the networks for decades.
+That venture was subsidized by the Corporation for Public Broadcasting, the nonprofit through which federal funding has been funneled to stations and the networks for decades.

 Copyright 2025 NPR